-From this notice we can see that, this project is a partial backup of the JCrypTool project, but its license is not up-to-date when the original copy has changed, resulting in a license inconsistency.
+From this notice we can see that, this project is a partial backup of the JCrypTool project, but its license is not up-to-date when the original copy has changed, resulting in license inconsistencies.

-3) Reuser added a same license to the source file.
-One rare case we found is, the developers of a reused source file, which is under Apache-2.0, added another exactly same Apache-2.0 license description in the header.
+Reusers added a same license to the source file.
+One rare case we found is, the developers of a reused a source file-under Apache-2.0- added another exactly same Apache-2.0 license description in the header.
 One explanation is that the developers are using automated tools to manage the licenses, but did not check whether the file already contains a license.
 Though it does not conflict with the license terms, we consider it as a bad smell.